louisfrolio/dsx-tutorials/StreamingTwitterSentimentAnalysis/Readme.md

+Python notebook that:
-Python notebook that creates a Twitter streaming object to ingest tweets, then perform sentiment analysis on them in real time then push the results to DashDB in IBM's Cloud.
+1. Creates a Twitter streaming object to ingest tweets
+2. Performs sentiment analysis on the tweets in real time
+3. Push the results to DashDB in IBM's cloud

 Requirements: